-- Before 9:00 am: Call the District Attendance Hotline at 609-466-7610, Select option 2 and then option 2 again for Orchard Hill Elementary School. - Between 9:00 am and 4:00 pm: Call Orchard Hill at 609-466-7605, select option 2 to reach the main office. - Please call as early as possible to report an absence.
-This does not "excuse" an absence but rather verifies the absence because you informed the school that your child is absent with your knowledge.
-The student's absence will be deemed either "excused" or "unexcused" based upon the documentation explaining the reason for the absence (s) that is presented to the main office upon the student's return to school.
+- To report an absence on Genesis Parent Access - Click on attendance - Go to 'Notify Attendance Office' tab - Complete information and click 'submit to office' - To report an absence by phone: - Before 9:00 am: - Call the District Attendance Hotline at 609-466-7610, Select option 2 - For Village Elementary School, select option 1 - For Orchard Hill Elementary School, select option 2 - Between 9:00 am and 4:00 pm: Call your child's school: - Orchard Hill: 609-466-7605, select option 2 to reach the main office. - Village Elementary: 609-466-7606, select option 2 to reach the main office. - Reporting an absence does not "excuse" the absence but rather verifies the absence because you informed the school that your child is absent with your knowledge.
 The school will make every effort to contact parents/guardians of any student who is absent for whom a phone call from home was not received. - If you send an email to your child's teacher about an absence, it is important to still call one of the phone numbers listed above to verify the absence. - If your child will be absent from school for an extended period of time (i.e. vacation, visiting family, etc.) it is recommended that the family keep a daily journal and read during these times.
-Orchard Hill does not provide school work or supplies during these times. - Regular breaks are built into the school calendar.
+OHES and VES do not provide school work or supplies during these times. - Regular breaks are built into the school calendar.
 It is strongly recommended that families plan vacations during these times to avoid interruption to their child's learning.